Scary Movie 4: Plot

 Shaquille O'Neal and Dr. Phil wake up to find themselves chained to pipes in a bathroom.
-A villainous Puppet appears on a television screen and reveals that the room is slowly filling with nerve gas.
-To escape, Shaquille must shoot a basket to obtain two hacksaws, which Dr. Phil realizes are intended for their feet.
-However, Dr. Phil saws off the wrong foot and faints, leaving both to die.
+Their host, Billy the Puppet, reveals that the room is slowly filling with nerve gas, with the only way out being to make a basket and get the saws, which have to be used on their feet.
+Unfortunately, Dr. Phil saws off the wrong foot and faints, leaving the two to die.

-Meanwhile, Cindy Campbell visits her brother-in-law, Tom Logan, in New York City.
-Her husband, George, has died, and her nephew, Cody, is enrolled in a military academy, leaving her heartbroken and lonely.
-Tom's attempted suicide results in him ingesting viagra, which greatly swells his penis and causes his death when he falls off the railing.

-Afterwards, Cindy takes a job caring for Mrs. Norris, who lives in a haunted house.
-Next door is Tom Ryan, who runs into George's friends Mahalik and CJ and learns about their homosexual one-night stand.
+Meanwhile, Cindy Campbell visits her brother-in-law, Tom Logan in New York City.
+Her husband George has died, and her nephew Cody has enrolled in military academy, leaving her heartbroken and lonely.
+Tom's attempted suicide results in his ingesting Viagra, which greatly erects his penis and causes his death when he falls off the railing.
+Afterwards, Cindy takes a job to care for Mrs. Norris, who lives in a haunted house.
+Next door is Tom Ryan, who runs into George's friends Mahalik and CJ, learning about their homosexual one-night stand.
 He is greeted at home by the arrival of his estranged children, Robbie and Rachel.

-The following day, Cindy bonds with Tom, confiding to him about George's death in a fateful boxing match.
-They both realize their newfound love but are interrupted by a gigantic tripod that starts vaporizing the city's residents.
+Over the following day, Cindy bonds with Tom, confiding to him about George's death in a fateful boxing match.
+The two realize their newfound love but are interrupted by a gigantic triPod which disables electricity and starts vaporizing the town residents.

-Cindy converses in what appears to be Japanese (but in reality is just a dialogue composed of random Japanese terms) with the haunted house's ghost, a silent boy with pale skin, learning that the answer to the invasion is his father's heart.
-While Tom leaves the city with his children, Cindy reunites with her friend, Brenda Meeks, who is inexplicably alive after she died in the previous film.
-Following the Japanese boy's directions, they head to the countryside and end up in a mysterious, isolated community.
-They are captured and put on trial, headed by Henry Hale.
-The result allows them to live, but never to leave the village.

-Meanwhile, there is an emergency U.N. meeting, headed by the eccentric U.S. President Baxter Harris, who is reluctant to stop reading "My Pet Duck."
-The meeting goes awry when a malfunctioning alien weapon renders everyone naked.
+Cindy converses in mock Japanese with the haunted house's ghost, a silent boy with pale skin, learning that the answer of the invasion is his father's heart.
+While Tom leaves the city with his children, Cindy reunites with her friend, Brenda Meeks, inexplicably alive after her death.
+Following the Japanese boy's directions, the two head to the countryside and end up in a mysterious, isolated community.
+They are captured and put to trial headed by Henry Hale.
+The result allows them to live but never leave the village.
+Meanwhile, an emergency United Nations meeting, headed by the eccentric U.S. President Baxter Harris, who is reluctant to stop reading "My Pet Duck", goes awry when Harris presents a series of jokes that are offensive but do not appear to have any punchline and a weapon scavenged from the aliens renders everyone stark-naked.